 So the two extremes are fruits that are higher up the tree.
-They’re not low hanging fruits.
+They’re not low-hanging fruits.
 So we’re not initially looking to target them.
 If they come and try and some of them do, many of them do actually, and they love it.

 It so happens that my wife is a TamBram and her mom could not get around to even trying any of our food because even just the sound of it affected her.
 But once she actually had it and she liked the biryani.
 Even hearing the word ‘biryani’ was a big thing and that she said it was “good” meant like you had achieved something.

-But we’ve seen that people really love the food and we focused on see food at the end of the day since it is about taste and it’s about the price for the majority of people, it’s about quality for some, it’s about nutrition for few, it’s about accessibility for many;
+But we’ve seen that people really love the food and we focused on seeing food at the end of the day since it is about taste and it’s about the price for the majority of people, it’s about quality for some, it’s about nutrition for few, it’s about accessibility for many;

-We focused on these five principles and created a tasty product at a reasonable price which is healthier, which is a high nutrition good quality food and is accessible to you.
+We focused on these five principles and created a tasty product at a reasonable price that is healthier, which is a high nutrition good quality food and is accessible to you.
 At our outlet, we have a significant repeat customer around the country that indicates that you know there are lots of people who love it and come back.